Chioma-I/learning-journal/README.md

 ## 21/10/2025
 I need to test if the character changes direction with this movement script.
 I guess id have to put some asset on it...?

+In Unity 6 to create a script you need to right click, create, scripting, the choose the type of script, usually MonoBehaviour